-Go to the contact page to reach out for a free 15 minute consultation and we can discuss your needs, a plan for testing, and resources in the community that might be helpful.
+• Go to the contact page to reach out for a free 15 minute consultation and we can discuss your needs, a plan for testing, and resources in the community that might be helpful.

-I offer in-person services (in downtown La Mesa) as well as telehealth services.
+• I offer in-person services (in downtown La Mesa) as well as telehealth services.
 Many evaluations require that you attend an in-person session.
 I do my best to be as flexible with clients’ preferences for in-person and telehealth.

 For some therapy clients, especially those with a life-limiting diagnosis, I offer in-home therapy.

-I do not accept insurance at this time.
-However, I am happy to provide you with a “superbill” which many clients choose to submit to their insurance to seek reimbursement.
-I am also happy to provide a Good Faith Estimate after an initial free 15 minute consultation.
+I am happy to provide you with a “superbill” which many clients choose to submit to their insurance to seek reimbursement.
+I also provide a Good Faith Estimate after an initial free 15 minute consultation in order for you to be informed about costs.

 I try to be flexible and responsive to rescheduling.
 I understand how challenging it can be to schedule and attend appointments and my goal is to work with you!

-You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.
+• You have the right to receive a “Good Faith Estimate” explaining how much your medical and mental health care will cost.
 Under the January 2022, health care providers need to give patients paying cash for services an estimate of the expected charges for medical services, including psychotherapy services.

 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency healthcare services, including psychotherapy services.
 The estimate is based on our understanding of your case as we know it.